Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 Solidify Modifier
 *****************

-The Solidify Modifier takes the surface of any mesh and adds depth to it.
+The *Solidify* modifier takes the surface of any mesh and adds depth, thickness to it.

 Options
 =======

 .. figure:: /images/modeling_modifiers_generate_solidify_panel.png
+   :align: right

-   Solidify Modifier.
+   The Solidify modifier.

 Thickness
    The depth to be solidified.